firebolt-db/godocs/docs/Guides/optimize-query-performance/understand-query-performance-subresult.md

 # Disabling Subresult Reuse

-While testing, it's recommended to disable the subresult cache using the `enable_subresult_cache` [system setting](../../Reference/system-settings.md) in order to measure the performance of your query without caching:
+While testing, you might want to disable the subresult cache using the `enable_subresult_cache` [system setting](../../Reference/system-settings.md) in order to measure the performance of your query without caching:

 ```sql
 -- Disable the subresult cache